hilarych/hilarych.github.io/README.md

 <figure>
 <img src="./pics/MIT_DAS_hub.jpeg" alt="Fig 3.
 Conducting a seismic experiment using the telecom cables on campus (left to right: myself, John A. Morgante)." height="400">
 <figcaption>Fig 3.
-Conducting a seismic experiment using the telecom cables on campus (left to right: myself, John A. Morgante).</figcaption>
+Conducting a seismic experiment using the telecom cables on campus (left to right: myself, John A. Morgante).
+Picture credit: Agatha Podrasky.</figcaption>
 </figure>

 <figure>